benbalter/Twitter-Mentions-as-Comments/readme.txt

 It probably would be.
 Please let me know on the [Twitter Mentions as Comments Plugin Page](http://ben.balter.com/2010/11/29/twitter-mentions-as-comments/).

+= It keeps finding my own Tweets.
+Is there an easy way to blacklist a Twitter user? =

+Yes.
+Because Tweets go through WordPress’s built-in comment moderation system, if you navigate to Settings -> Discussions and add “[your Twitter username]@twitter.com” to the blacklist, your Tweets should not appear (or anyone else’s you want for that matter).

 == Changelog ==

 = 0.3 =